Shelling of Russian refineries is pushing up oil prices

 It's worth noting that this isn't just a reduction in commodity supply on the commodity market, but also a purely psychological factor.
 Traders, upon receiving news of new attacks on refineries, begin to speculate on the rise.

-The US's requests to the Ukrainian government to reduce the number of strikes on Russian oil refineries, as this increases the cost of oil and petroleum products, also confirm this influence.
+The fact of influence is also confirmed by US requests to the Ukrainian government to reduce the number of strikes on Russian oil refineries, as this increases the cost of oil and petroleum products.

-But for now, the Ukrainian government is unwilling to stop the attacks, as they are in line with Ukraine's strategic interests.
+But for now, the Ukrainian government refuses to stop the attacks, as they are in line with Ukraine's strategic interests.

-Therefore, we should expect a further rise in oil prices after the latest strikes on Russian refineries.
-Especially since the oil price peaked at $120 per barrel a couple of years ago.
+Therefore, we should expect further increases in oil prices after further attacks on Russian refineries.
+Especially since the peak oil price a couple of years ago was $120 per barrel.

 Looking at current trends, the oil market continues to be extremely sensitive to any geopolitical events, especially those affecting leading oil producing countries.